top of page

 In late 2019, we purchased The Hitching Post in Lake Luzerne, just 14 miles away from our Sanctuary, but closer to the action of Lake George.
 We finally opened our restaurant doors and our completely renovated and best-in-class cheese production facility in 2022.
 We can now make 8x more cheese than we could at our original facility!
 Yes, it's come with its own set of learnings and challenges, but we are so thrilled to welcome locals and visitors alike to taste the true flavors of Nettle Meadow Cheese and even watch it be made.

-Now, you can visit our animal sanctuary in Thurman and dine at the Post in Lake Luzerne - we'd love to welcome you at both!
+Now, you can visit our animal sanctuary in Thurman and dine at the HITCHING Post in Lake Luzerne - we'd love to welcome you at both!

 Thank you so much for your support - we couldn't have done it without you.